rromulos/command-vault/README.md

 - Add the ability for the user to choose the characters to split the arguments
 - Add the ability for the user to search by commands and categories
+- Add the ability to copy a command to the clipboard